dbouquin/mcp_conda_claude_tutorial/README.md

 4. **Error recovery**: Add retry logic for transient failures
 5. **Rate limiting**: Implement request throttling to respect API limits

+A separate tutorial is in the works for MCP + conda + Claude Code.

 ### Learning More About MCP

 - [MCP Documentation](https://modelcontextprotocol.io/)